Hope E. Hopps: Research

 Hopps developed a continuous grivet monkey kidney cell line to help create a live poliovirus vaccine.
 She discovered the ability of rickettsiae to produce interferon.
+She also helped study the attenuated rubella virus.

 She later worked with Harry M. Meyer, Jr. and Paul D. Parkman on the Rubella vaccine although her role was not given full credit.
 She was included as a co-author on papers and jointly held a patent for the rubella blood test with Meyer and Parkman.
 The discovery however was credited to Meyer and Parkman.
 Despite this she was called a "Girl Friday" and an NIH photograph described her as a "female technician".
 She was credited with the "first practical procedure for wide-scale evaluation of rubella immunity".

 She was elected national president of Graduate Women in Science in 1972.
 She was active in the Tissue Culture Association (TCA), now known as the Society for In Vitro Biology (SIVB), serving as president of the Washington, D.C. chapter from 1974 until 1975, national vice-president from 1978 until 1980, and was a member of its council and occasionally its executive board from 1974 until 1988.
 She chaired the publications committee and established a new name and format for the society's journal, In Vitro Cellular & Developmental Biology.